nycmeshnet/nycmeshnet.github.io/faq/index.md

 ## <a name="business"></a>What is your business plan?

 Please don't ask this!
 We are not a business and we are not an ISP!
 We don't have "customers" or "users", we have members.
-Being a member of our network includes many benefits including replacing your current ISP with real, unmonitored internet access.
+Being a member of our network has many benefits including replacing your current ISP with real, unmonitored internet access.

 ## <a name="fee"></a>Is there a monthly fee?